diegolayana/rock-art-vision/README.md

 ## Introduction

-_This program is part of my work to obtain Electronic Engieneering degree._ 🤕
+_This program is part of my work to obtain Electronic Engineering degree._ 🤕

-I'm this work, a methodology for the orgaization and analisys of rock art data from Arica y Parinacota region is being proposed.
+Here I propose a methodology for the organisation and analisys of rock art data from Arica y Parinacota region is being proposed.
-Workig with drawings from these artifeacts a curvature analisys is being development for a automatic classification.
+Workig with drawings from these artifeacts a curvature analisys is being developed for a automatic classification.
-Also, manim animations is beign studied for visualization porpuses during the final presentation.
+Also, manim animations are beign studied for visualization purpose during the final presentation.

 ## Progress
-The following list is the composition of the code and its progress:
+The following list is the code composition and its progress:

 _this list is going to be updated everyday (i wish)_

-Simbology: ✅ = Ready, ☑️ = In progress, ⌚ = In waiting
+Symbology: ✅ = Ready, ☑️ = In progress, ⏰ = In waiting

 * Automatic Classification: ☑️
   * Preprocessing: ✅